elgw/deconwolf/doc/dw.md

 : Set the number of computational threads to use.

 **\--out file.tif**
 : Explicitly set the name of the output file.
-By default the name of the input file prefixed by `dw_` will be used.
+By default the output file name is the name of the input file prefixed by `dw_`.

 **\--prefix str**
 : Set the prefix to use for the output file.
 An extra `_` will be appended